texastribune/data-visuals-guides/kit-setup.md

 We also use Illustrator for some charts.
 All Illustrator files are put into the [workspace directory](https://github.com/texastribune/newsapps-dailies/tree/master/graphic-census-data-table-2019-04/workspace).

-We then use `ai2html` to convert the Illustrator file into HTML, which is exported into [this directory](https://github.com/texastribune/newsapps-dailies/tree/master/graphic-census-data-table-2019-04/app/templates/ai2html-output).
+We then use `ai2html` to convert the Illustrator file into HTML, which is exported into [app/templates/ai2html-output/ directory](https://github.com/texastribune/newsapps-dailies/tree/master/graphic-census-data-table-2019-04/app/templates/ai2html-output).
 You can then [call the Illustrator graphic(s)](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-census-data-table-2019-04/app/map.html#L7) inside an html file in the `apps/` direcotry.

 ```html
 <div id="graphic-budget-scraps" class="graphic app">